-The ICAEW Regulatory Board (IRB) is an independent board that is responsible for the statutory role of ICAEW and for ensuring ICAEW’s regulatory and disciplinary work, undertaken by the Professional Standards Department (PSD), is carried out in the public interest.
-It provides assurance to government, oversight regulators, and members of the public that these tasks are carried out independently and objectively.
+The ICAEW Regulatory Board (IRB) is an independent board that is responsible for ensuring ICAEW’s regulatory and disciplinary work, undertaken by the Professional Standards Department) is carried out in the public interest.
+It also provides assurance to government, oversight regulators and the public that these tasks are carried out independently and objectively.

 The IRB’s primary objective is to ensure ICAEW’s regulatory and disciplinary work is carried out in the public interest and to provide assurance to government, oversight regulators, media and members of the public that each task is carried out objectively without any bias shown either towards or against the interests of an ICAEW member or firm.

 ICAEW’s regulatory and disciplinary roles are carried out by the Professional Standards Department (PSD).
 These roles are separate to ICAEW’s other activities so that the PSD can monitor, support or take steps to ensure change if standards are not met.

 The IRB also has a wider objective at the heart of its work.
 This is the quest to promote and maintain the highest professional standards among ICAEW members and firms and for ICAEW to act, and be seen to act, as an improvement regulator.
 It seeks to ensure that the work of the PSD achieves this by its Regulatory Practice & Policy team (RPP) enabling only appropriately trained and experienced individuals to carry out the highest risk work, and the Quality Assurance team (QAD) pointing out areas for improvement at the end of quality assurance monitoring reviews and running webinars for members and firms on problem areas.
 There is also an important role to be played by Professional Conduct (PCD) in its work by ensuring that there is an effective deterrent against poor conduct or poor-quality work.